thealtermaven/promotek-supaplex/README.md

+# Preface
+This repo has archival versions of "The Supaplex Incident", a.k.a.
+Levelset 10 2.0; as well as "The Promotek Incident" 1.0 released in 16 June 2020 and other related levelsets.

+# supaplex-incident
+This is a levelset completed in 2003.
+The version in the repo is the 2005 third-party edit to make two levels solveable.
+This release is in the repo for archival purposes and it is more challenging than the Promotek Incident as well as other releases.

-# promotek-supaplex
+# promotek-incident
-"The Promotek Incident", a Supaplex levelset.
+"The Promotek Incident", a Supaplex levelset, released 16 June 2020.
+111 levels, 1 author.
+First release under the "Alchemystics Design" umbrella.

-This repo is created with the intent to help document versioning of edits for the levelset, including adding credits of individuals whom assisted in the edits of the levelset for the purpose of fixing outstanding bugs.

-*This repo also includes an archival version of "The Supaplex Incident", or Levelset 10.
-This is the 2003 version with '05 third-party edits to make some levels solvable.
-It is noticably more difficult than this set -- attempt after you enjoy this one.*

-# To grab this levelset bundle:
+# To obtain this repo:
-* Use "Clone/Download" and elect to save as zip.
+* Select "Code", then "Clone/Download" and elect to save as zip.
+# To install:
+* *A copy of DOSBox Supaplex/Speedfix, OpenSupaplex or Megaplex is required.
+These are free.*
 * Extract contents in an empty folder.
 * Navigate to the desired version (newer versions have edits/fixes).
 * Open !README.TXT and follow install instructions.
 * * This usually involves backing up the original LEVEL.LST and LEVELS.DAT if you are using vanilla DOSBox Supaplex.
 * * You can also opt to change LEVEL.LST and LEVELS.DAT to LEVEL.L?? and LEVELS.D?? where ?? is a number from 00-99, where it does
 not conflict with any other numbers, in the event you have grabbed extra levelsets.
 This requires SpeedFix or OpenSupaplex.
 Use the levelset swap function to navigate to the number you chose.
 If you used LEVELS.D30, for example, you need to navigate to Levelset 30.
 * * You can safely move LEVEL.LST and LEVELS.DAT into an easy-access folder if you use Megaplex.

-This levelset requires Supaplex.
-You can get it for free.
-I prefer you to use the DOSBox SpeedFix version, Megaplex or OpenSupaplex to play this levelset.
-I do not support commercial or "freemium" ports.
-Don't ask how to include.
-Discussion of inclusion will be erased.
-Those ports are scams to me.
-They serve no beneficial advantages compared to the above free options.
-None.
-Nada.
+Use the "Open" function and navigate to said folder.

+The DOSBox SpeedFix version or OpenSupaplex is preferred to play this levelset, as there is the capability of creating savestates.
+I will not offer support for installations on commercial/"freemium" ports.
+You are responsible for wasted money.

-You can also play the latest version provided to Supaplex.Online (not my site): https://www.supaplex.online/play/?levelset=AlterT_The_Promotech_Incident.D17&level=1
+The 1.0 release of The Promotek Incident can be played on Supaplex.Online (not my site): https://www.supaplex.online/play/?levelset=AlterT_The_Promotech_Incident.D17&level=1
 * A HTML5 browser is required.
 * You can log in anonymously.
 * * For better experience (and to play other levelsets, including my 2003 edition Levelset 10!) request a free account with the site's author.

-Happy solving!
+Good luck, bug hunter.